bismuth-party/thorium/bot-protocol.md

 {
 	chatid: int		The ID of the chat where the message got sent
 	userid: int		The ID of the user that sent the message

-	message: Message	the message that was sent
+	message: Message	The message that was sent
 }
 ```